Key Points

 The AOQ curve can be used to visually represent the relationship between expected average incoming and outgoing quality.

-Why is AOQ important to understand?
+Why Is AOQ Important to Understand?

-AOQ is a good indicator of quality, so it’s important to understand how to interpret it and work to improve it.
+Average output quality is a good indicator of quality, so it’s important to understand how to interpret it and work to improve it.

-Quality of your supplier
+Quality of Your Supplier

 Using incoming inspection and calculating AOQ to determine the quality of your supplier provides quantitative data to discuss quality concerns with your supplier.

-Link to acceptance sampling
+Link to Acceptance Sampling

-Using the AOQ and ATI curves will allow you to sample the correct number of incoming items so you have assurances you will be able to determine whether to reject a lot or not.
+Using the average output quality and ATI curves will allow you to sample the correct number of incoming items so you have assurances you will be able to determine whether to reject a lot or not.

 When the incoming quality level is high (low percent defective coming in), the AOQ is also high (low percent defective going out).
 Good material coming in means good material going out.

 AOQ will peak when the incoming quality level is low to marginal.
-AOQ improves as the incoming quality level deteriorates because the incoming lots are rejected, 100% sorted, and the defectives are replaced with good product.
+AOQ improves as the incoming quality level deteriorates because the incoming lots are rejected, 100% sorted, and the defectives are replaced with good products.

-An industry example of AOQ
+An Industry Example of AOQ

 Juicy Juice company did an incoming inspection of its bottles.
 Bottles were received in lot sizes of 5,000.
 The quality control (QC) department had been using a sample size of 35 with an acceptance number of 2.
 That is, if there are more than two bad bottles, the lot is rejected, and a 100% inspection is done with the bad bottles being replaced before sending the lot to production.